 Conditions in PyTables are used in methods related with in-kernel and indexed searches such as Table.where() (see description) or Table.readWhere() (see description).
-They are interpreted using a customized version of Numexpr, a powerful package for C-speed computation of array operations (see [11]).
+They are interpreted using Numexpr, a powerful package for achieving C-speed computation of array operations (see [11]).